 The ancient pectoral pictured at left belonged to Tutankhamun, and the yellow scarab is carved from Libyan Desert Glass, giving this striking meteoritic material a unique link to Egypt and to humanity’s distant past.

-Genuine Moldavites are luminous green glasses formed 14.5 million years ago by the impact of a giant meteorite that created the 15-mile wide Reis Crater in Germany.
+Genuine Moldavites are luminous green glasses formed 14.5 million years ago by the impact of a giant meteorite that created the 15-mile wide Ries Crater in Germany.
 The Moldavites were blasted some 200 to 400 kilometers, all the way to the modern-day Czech Republic.
 Mining and popularity has dramatically depleted the supply of this exquisite glass.
 Moldavite has a hardness rating of 5.5, and the glasses are often faceted for use in jewelry.
 When cut and polished, the deep green color of most Moldavite pieces is reminiscent of emeralds and peridot.
 We are an international meteorite company and pride ourselves in being a reputable genuine Moldavite dealer.

-Dr. Nininger created the American Meteorite Laboratory, opened the worlds’s first independent meteorite museum on Route 66 near Meteor Crater, and was a founding member of the Meteoritical Society.
-He recovered thousands of meteorites and carried out groundbreaking work at important meteorite sites such as Brenham, Kansas; Canyon Diablo (Meteor Crater), Arizona; Toluca, Mexico; and many other locations across the United States and around the world.
+Dr. Nininger created the American Meteorite Laboratory, opened the world’s first independent meteorite museum on Route 66 near Meteor Crater, and was a founding member of the Meteoritical Society.

 During the 1950s, Dr. Nininger and his wife Addie, journeyed to Vietnam and worked with local landowners to assemble a remarkable collection of tektites.
 This expedition is well documented in his book Find a Falling Star.
 Each specimen was meticulously labeled, one at a time, by hand.
 The larger pieces received a hand painted number, while the smaller ones were cataloged using a small number written on tape, and then affixed to the specimen.
 Some of the specimens offered on this page are likely visible on the table in the photo from Find a Falling Star.